Keep Your Edge Sharp and Your Heart Open

 You want to stay calm, but instead you feel:

 That hope only leads to disappointment.
 Relaxing means you’ve let your guard down.
-Both are dangerous, and you will be punished.
+Joy seems unreachable.

-You have trouble connecting with your family, difficulty sitting still and being present, and miss the work you used to do.
-You believe you should feel fulfilled at home, but you don’t.
+Disconnected from the ones you love.
+You have trouble sitting still and being present, and miss the work you used to do.
+You want to feel fulfilled at home, but you don’t.

-Noises, mess, bickering, silent treatment, nagging, rejection - they are hard to deal with.
-Sometimes you feel stuck because you don’t want to be home, but you also don’t want to be anywhere else.
+Sometimes you feel out of place at home, but you also don’t want to be anywhere else.

 You wish people knew how much you were holding back and appreciated your restraint instead of criticizing your reaction.